chef/chef-web-docs/content/style_guide/reuse.md

 The readfile shortcode adds text from a file to a page.
 You can add a Markdown file, HTML file, or code file by specifying the path to the file from the project root directory.

-By default it accepts a Markdown file, for example:
+By default it accepts a Markdown file:

 ```markdown
 {{</* readfile file="content/workstation/reusable/md/example.md" */>}}